yafatek/mxp-agents-runtime/docs/usage.md

 ```

 ### Next Steps
-- Wire up your own MXP transport so the kernel can register, heartbeat, and receive messages from the Relay mesh.
+- Wire up your own MXP transport so the kernel can register, heartbeat, and receive messages from the MXP Nexus mesh.
 - Extend the policy engine with escalation flows to human operators.
 - Implement vector store backends that satisfy the `VectorStoreClient` trait for semantic recall.